vishpat/jwt-issuer-rs/README.md

 ```
 curl -X POST http://localhost:8080/auth/token -d '{"name": "vishpat"}' -H 'Content-Type: application/json'
 ```
+(In the real world this endpoint would have authentication and would be exposed via https.
+However, for simplicity, this is not the case)

 The issued JWT can then be verified against the jwks endpoint as follows